Use Gluster with Oracle Cloud Native Environment

 • ocne-worker03

-Note: This approach avoids repetition in the documentation because the required action are identical on each node.
+Note: This approach avoids repetition in the documentation because the required actions are identical on each node.

 1. Install the Gluster yum repository configuration.